-Between 2010 and 2050, the United States is projected to experience rapid growth in its older population.
-In 2050, the number of Americans aged 65 and older is projected to be 88.5 million, more than double its projected population of 40.2 million in 2010.
-The baby boomers are largely responsible for this increase in the older population, as they will begin crossing into this category in 2011.
-The aging of the population will have wide ranging implications for the count
+Betweem 2010 and 2050, the United States is projected to experience rapid growth in its older population.
+In 2050, the humber of Americans aged 65 and older its projected to be 88.5 million) more than double its projected population of 40.2 million in 2010.
+The baby boomers are largely responsible for this increase in the older population, as they will begin crossing into this category in 2011;

+The aging of the population will have wide-ranging implications for the country.

-The aging of the population will have wideranging implications for the country.
-Assthe United States ages over the next several decades.
-It's older population will become more racially and ethnically diverse.
-Projecting the size and structure, inflerms of age, sex-frace, and Etispanic origin, of the older population is important to public and private interests, both socially, and economically.
-The projected growth of the older population in the United States will present challenges to policy, makers and programs, such as
+The aging of the population will have wilder anging implications for the country.
+As the United States ages over the next several decades, its older population will become more racially, and ethnically diverse.
+Projecting the size and structure, in terms of age, sex, race, and Hispanic origin, of the older population is important to public and private interests, both socially, and economically.
+The projected growth of the older population in the United States will present challenges to policy makers and programs, such as

-Lin this report, the "older population" refers to those aged 55 and older.
-This report discusses data for the United States
+Ain this report the "older population" refers to those aged 55 and olders

-This report discusses data for the office including the 50 states and the District of Colu It Bos not include data for Puedo Rico.
-The bay boomer generation consists of p affect families, businesses, and health care providers
+This report discussed data for the United States vinctualing the 50 states and the District of Columbia.
+It these not include data for Puerro Rico.
+(1) in the baby dopmer generation consists of people.

+Social Security and Medicare: It will also affect families, businesses, and health care providers: